 Tips and Tricks

-- Don't skip out on the clam juice.
-It adds a wonderful flavor to this chowder.
-You can find in most grocery stores and on Amazon.
+- Don’t skip the clam juice: It adds that unmistakable briny depth that makes clam chowder taste like clam chowder.
+You can find it in most grocery stores or online.

 New England Clam Chowder Recipe